2018-usfca-biol-422-fall/kailiedelacruz-final-project/Final_Report.md

 ### Biospecimen Collection

 Yu et al. obtained nine samples, including supra and subgingiva plaque, saliva, swabs from five soft tissue areas, and one nasal swab from both nostrils, from each participant.
-They used the procedure of the Human Micriobiome Project to collect the samples.
+They used the procedure of the Human Microbiome Project to collect the samples.

 ### 16S rRNA Gene Sequence Analysis